blockchain99/SemanticWeb/README.md

 ### With data-backed Web applications, the Semantic Web infrastructure allows the data to drive the presentation so that various webpages (presentations) can provide views into a consistent body of information.
 In this way, the Semantic Web helps data not be so dumb.

-### From a technical point of view, the Semantic Web consists primarily of three technical standards:
+### From a technical point of view, the Semantic Web consists primarily of three technical standards(RDF, SPARQL, OWL):

 •	RDF (Resource Description Framework): The data modeling language for the Semantic Web.
 All Semantic Web information is stored and represented in the RDF.